In todays' online society we are faced with the same threats as we are

 now they want to see how many people will fall for it.

-3. Profit - If they are successful they can steal your identity and
+3. Economic / Political - If they are successful they can steal your identity and

 thus any account information they choose or make profit through the